Pocket catheters are one of the most talked-about types of intermittent urinary catheters these days!

 A pocket catheter is a widely-used phrase that covers a few different styles of catheters for men, women, and children.

 The most important feature of a pocket catheter is that the packaging is small and discreet.
-This allows it to be easily concealed in a pocket, purse, briefcase, backpack, or makeup bag.
+Many people prefer a catheter that can be easily concealed in a pocket, purse, briefcase, backpack, or makeup bag.
 Depending on the brand, you can even hold some pocket catheters in the palm of your hand as you walk to the restroom.

 Intermittent catheters are usually packaged in a straight or longer parcel.
 Since the typical female length catheter is about 6 to 8 inches in length, catheters for women are already fairly easy to conceal.